blizzardbyte/portfolio/README.md

 - LinkedIn: [My LinkedIn Profile](https://www.linkedin.com/in/abdelrahman-khatir-071737274/)
 - GitHub: [My GitHub Profile](https://github.com/abdelrahmank1868)

-Thank you for your interest in my portfolio.
+Thanks for your interest in my portfolio.
 I look forward to sharing my journey and progress with you soon!